mattmccray/liquid.js/licenses/readme.txt

 Known Issues:

-  1) Need good testing framework to put it through it's paces.

   2) Not tested in Internet Exploder.
-Known to work in Safari 3.1+ and FireFox 3+.
+Known to work in Safari 3.1+, FireFox 3+, and Adobe Air 1.1+.

 References:
   - http://wiki.shopify.com/UsingLiquid